esaque0000/simple-hair-curve-blender/README.md

 # Simple Hair Curve

-Simple Hair Curve is a Blender add-on that speeds up the creation of stylized hair guides from Vertex Groups.
+Simple Hair Curve is a Blender add-on for generating editable hair curves from painted Vertex Groups.

-Instead of manually placing every curve, the add-on generates evenly distributed hair guides over a painted scalp area, providing a fast starting point for creating hair cards or stylized hairstyles.
+It provides a fast starting point for creating stylized hairstyles by automatically generating evenly distributed hair guides, allowing artists to focus on grooming and artistic decisions instead of repetitive manual placement.

+---

+## Project Status

+Simple Hair Curve is currently under active commercial development.

+This repository showcases the project, its workflow, and its evolution.

+The latest version is not publicly available for download.

 ---